Abdullahi Mohammad Ahmad Hassan: Political career

 Abdullahi grew up in a Sudan that was under the occupation of the British Empire and from a young age joined in the sentiments of the youth that was disgruntled by the occupation, and was calling for the withdrawal of the British from Sudan.
-In March 1949 Babikir Karrar Al-Nour (بابكر كرار النور), Mohammad Yousif Mohammad (محمد يوسف محمد), Mohammad Mohammad Ali (محمد محمد على), Adam Fadl-Allah (آدم فضل اللة) and Yousif Hassan Said (يوسف حسن سعيد) established the Islamic Liberation Movement (حركة التحرير الاسلامية) at the University of Khartoum.
+In March 1949 Babikir Karrar Al-Nour, Mohammad Yousif Mohammad, Mohammad Mohammad Ali, Adam Fadl-Allah and Yousif Hassan Said established the Islamic Liberation Movement at the University of Khartoum.
 The goal of the movement was to liberate Sudan from British occupation and to establish an Islamic state in the country.
 Babikr Karar Al-Nour was a former and a very active and popular student at Hantoob Secondary School.
 After the establishment of the movement, and in June 1949, Karrar visited Hantoob Secondary School to canvass for members for his movement.
 Abdullahi was one of the 30 students who joined the movement that day.

 Before the establishment of the Islamic Liberation Movement, the Communist Party had a strong hold on the student union at the university and among the secondary schools in Sudan.
 Abdullahi joined the university in 1951, in 1952 the Islamic Liberation Movement won the student union election.
 Abdudllahi was a major recruitment driver for the movement and managed to recruit Hassan Al-Turabi, Mohammad Suar Aldahab, Ibrahim Abou Hasaneen, and Abdalhameed Abdalmajid.
 In 1954, Sudan politics was at a crossroads between the union of Sudan with Egypt or complete independence.

 In 1954 two main political bodies were formed and later became a member of the Umma Party.
 Sudan officially achieved its independence in 1956; the first prime minister was Ismail al-Azhari and later on Abdallah Khalil.
 The democratic government was overthrown in a coup d'état by Ibrahim Abboud in 1958.
 Abdullahi joined the ranks of the opposition and in 1964 the students of the University of Khartoum, the civil servants and transport workers staged demonstrations and acts of civil disobedience that forced the government of Ibrahim Abboud to resign.
 Abdullahi was elected a second time as a Member of Parliament in the second Sudanese democracy under the leadership of al-Azhari, and the government of al-Azhari was overthrown in 1969 by Gaafar Nimeiry.
 Abdullahi again joined the opposition under the leadership of Sadiq al-Mahdi and was exiled to Saudi Arabia but later on moved to the United Kingdom.
 He returned to Sudan in 1979 after a National Reconciliation took place between the leaders of the opposition and Nimeiry.